WIC: Food Package

 Updates to Wisconsin WIC food packages

 In April 2024, the United States Department of Agriculture (USDA) updated the food rules for WIC food packages.
-These updates are based on the latest guidelines from the Dietary Guidelines for
+These updates are based on the latest guidelines from the National Academies of Sciences, Engineering, and Medicine.
+See the Wisconsin WIC Shopping Guide, P-44578 (PDF) for up-to-date information on what to buy.

 What’s new?

-- More whole grains for pregnant, breastfeeding, and postpartum participants.
+- More whole grains for pregnant, breastfeeding, and postpartum people

 Frequently asked questions about the WIC food package updates